hermangroup/docs/introduction/features.rst

 =================

-**DGW** or *Dark Gravity Wave* is an open source difficulty-adjusting algorithm for Bitcoin-based cryptocurrencies that was first used in Historia and has since appeared in other digital currencies.
+**DGW** or *Dark Gravity Wave* is an open source difficulty-adjusting algorithm for Bitcoin-based cryptocurrencies that was first used in Dash and has since appeared in other digital currencies.
 DGW was authored by Evan Duffield, the developer and creator of Historia, as a response to a time-warp exploit found in *Kimoto's Gravity Well*.
 In concept, DGW is